Great Moments in Travel History – January 2015

 The Biltmore Hotel opened its doors on January 14, 1926, in Coral Gables, Florida.
-When it was completed, it was the tallest building in Florida, and at one time had the world’s largest pool.
+At the time, it was the tallest building in Florida, and at one time had the world’s largest pool.

 American Airlines was founded on January 25, 1930, as American Airways.

 Amelia Earhart became the first woman pilot to fly solo between Hawaii and the United States on January 11, 1935, when she flew her Lockheed Vega from Wheeler Field in Honolulu across the eastern Pacific to Oakland, California, in 18 hours and 15 minutes.

 On January 9, 1945, a C-97 Stratofreighter set a transcontinental record when it flew 2,323 miles (3,738 km) from Seattle to Washington, D.C., in six hours and four minutes.
 The aircraft covered the distance at an average speed of 383 mph (616 km/h).